semuconsulting/pyubx2/.github/pull_request_template.md

 Fixes # (issue)

-## How Has This Been Tested?
+## Testing

 Please test all changes, however trivial, against the supplied unittest suite `tests/testsuite.py`.
-Please describe any test cases you have added to this suite to maintain >= 99% code coverage.
+Please describe any test cases you have amended or added to this suite to maintain >= 99% code coverage.

-- [ ] Additional Test A
+- [ ] Test A
-- [ ] Additional Test B
+- [ ] Test B

 ## Checklist: